Texas officer says leading man by rope would look ‘bad’

 Images showing the officers leading Neely caused public outrage, leading to a Texas Rangers investigation and a Galveston County Sheriff’s Office review.

 In the body camera footage released Wednesday, Officer Patrick Brosch asks his partner, Officer Amanda Smith, whether she should go get their truck so they don’t have to make Neely walk.
-Smith nods no.
+Smith indicated no.

-Brosch can be heard on the video saying, “This is going to look really bad.”
+Brosch can be heard on the video saying, “This is gonna look really bad.”

 The Texas Rangers determined that the officers didn’t break the law.